-Helping people who are homeless is what The Salvation Army does, and so we want to make sure that we’re there for as many people as we possibly can this winter after what has been a tough year for people who are homeless and living on the streets.
+Helping people who are homeless is what The Salvation Army does, and so we want to make sure that we’re there for as many people as possible this Christmas.

 Help us help people like Stephen.

-For The Salvation Army it is unthinkable that people should be living on the streets in the bitter cold.
+For The Salvation Army it is unthinkable that people like Stephen should be living on the streets in the bitter cold, especially at Christmas.
 No one should have to live on the streets.
-No one should have to be alone with nowhere to stay.
+No one should have to be alone.
 That’s why we won’t rest until we’ve reached out to as many suffering and vulnerable people as we can.

-Please support our Winter Appeal so we can provide hot food, practical support and somewhere warm to sleep for people who are homeless this winter.
+Please support our Christmas Appeal so we can provide hot food, practical support and somewhere warm to sleep for people who are struggling this winter.